X-Men Origins: Wolverine (video game): Plot

-Wraith leads Logan to Fred Dukes, a former team member, who, after being bested by Logan in a fight, tells him of "The Island", a prison for mutants Creed captures on Stryker's behalf, and the location of Remy Lebeau, the island's sole mutant escapee, who is currently residing at a casino in New Orleans.
+Wraith leads Logan to Fred Dukes, a former team member, who, after being bested by Logan in a fight, tells him of "The Island", a prison for mutants Creed captures on Stryker's behalf, and the location of Remy LeBeau, the island's sole mutant escapee, who is currently residing at a casino in New Orleans.
 Remy flees when Logan questions him, thinking he is one of Stryker's agents, while Sabretooth surprises and kills Wraith.
-After battling Logan, Remy is convinced he is not with Stryker and takes him to the Stryker's island base.
+After battling Logan, Remy is convinced he is not with Stryker and takes him to Stryker's island base.

-There, Logan confronts Stryker and discovers Kayla is not only alive but a mutant who seduced Logan with her persuasion ability.
+There, Logan confronts Stryker and discovers Kayla is alive and a mutant who seduced Logan with her persuasion ability.
 Her "death" was an elaborate ruse to trick Logan into volunteering for Weapon X to acquire his DNA.
-Stryker's true plan is to complete the transformation of Wade into "Weapon XI": grafting onto him the powers of various mutants (including Wraith and Logan) to create the ultimate mutant-killing supersoldier.
-Devastated by the truth, Logan accepts Stryker's offer to erase his memory, but changes his mind after Creed takes Kayla hostage.
-Logan bests Creed this time, but spares him at Kayla's pleadings.
-While Kayla leaves to rescue her sister whom Stryker kidnapped to force her cooperation, Weapon XI is sent to kill Logan.
-Despite Weapon XI's capabilities, he dies by Logan's hand in the ensuing battle.
-Creed recovers and amicably parts ways with Logan but intends to remind his brother that they are both killers at heart.
+Stryker's true plan is to complete the transformation of Wade into "Weapon XI": grafting onto him the powers of various mutants (including Wraith and Logan) to create the ultimate mutant-killing super soldier.
+Devastated by the truth, Logan accepts Stryker's offer to erase his memory but changes his mind after Creed takes Kayla hostage.
+Logan bests Creed this time but spares him for Kayla's pleadings.
+While Kayla leaves to rescue her sister Stryker kidnapped to force her cooperation, Weapon XI is sent to kill Logan.
+Despite Weapon XI's capabilities, he dies at Logan's hand in the ensuing battle.
+Creed recovers and amicably part ways with Logan but intends to remind his brother that they are both killers at heart.

 Logan finds Kayla wounded and near death; Stryker takes the opportunity to shoot him in the head with an adamantium bullet, erasing all of his memories.
 Kayla persuades Stryker to walk "until [his] feet bleed", says a tearful goodbye to the unconscious Logan, and drowns herself in a lake.
-Logan heals from the gunshot but awakens aimless and alone.
+Logan heals from the gunshot but awakens aimlessly and alone.

-The epilogue takes place in the same time period as the prologue: Trask has taken Logan hostage and replaced his severed hand with a lifelike robotic prosthesis.
+The epilogue takes place in the same period as the prologue: Trask has taken Logan hostage and replaced his severed hand with a lifelike robotic prosthesis.
 Logan breaks free of his chains and Trask flees.
-As an army of Sentinels ravages a ruined city in the distance, Logan quips "This world may be broken, but I've got the tools to fix it".
+As an army of Sentinels ravages a ruined city in the distance, Logan quips "This world may be broken, but I've got just the tools to fix it".